-Your B250 Biomass furnace is factory equipped with a circulating pump to maintain proper flow through the furnace at all times.
-This pump is factory wired.
+Your B500, B1000 Biomass furnace is factory equipped with a circulating pump to maintain proper flow through the furnace at all times.
+This pump should be plugged into the power outlets near the pump only after the furnace has been filled with water.
 Never operate circulating pumps when the furnace is low on water.
 This pump is not designed to provide any flow to the supply/return piping to the buildings.
 Circulating pump(s) need to be properly sized and installed on the outlets provided in the pump cabinet on the furnace.
 The size of the pump(s) will depend on the heat load requirements and the pressure drop through the system piping and components.
 These selections should be made by a hydronic professional.